-- Clavicle anatomy consists of medial end, middle and lateral end.
-There are many ligaments and muscle connecting to these parts of clavicle.
+Clavicle anatomy consists of medial end, middle and lateral end.
+There are many ligaments and muscles connecting to these parts of clavicle.

 Ligamentous Anatomy of the clavicle:

 Medial Clavicle articulates with sternal bone forming the sternoclavicular joint